Fall Camping Meals to Keep You Warm & Cozy

 One-Pot Beef Stroganoff

 This is peak comfort food.
-Hearty stripes of steak, browned mushrooms, filling egg noodles, and creamy sauce, this Beef Stroganoff recipe was developed to be made using just a single cast iron skillet.
+Hearty strips of steak, browned mushrooms, filling egg noodles, and creamy sauce, this Beef Stroganoff recipe was developed to be made using just a single cast iron skillet.

 Side view of two sausage and egg sandwiches with runny yolks.